em00k/NextBuildPro/README.md

 # NextBuildPro

  Pro version of NextBuild enabling modules

-This is the pre beta release
+This is the pre beta release - very rough around the edges!

 Note it uses a custom version of zxbasic